 Also of interest is that Audubon has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Audubon doesn't have a public transportation system that people use for their commute.
+Audubon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Audubon in 2022 was $33,829, which is middle income relative to Minnesota and the nation.
 This equates to an annual income of $135,316 for a family of four.
 However, Audubon contains both very wealthy and poor people as well.